sudarshan87-wab/documentation/content/applications/general/email_communication/email_servers/email_servers_outbound.rst

 When Odoo online or SH is used, the sending and receiving of emails can be accomplished without any further configuration.

-When a database *mycompany* is created, the subdomain `*mycompany*.odoo.com` is used to send and receive emails. :ref:`The deliverability is optimized for this subdomain as it uses Odoo’s domain DNS configurations<email_domain/email_odoo_default>`.
+When a database *mycompany* is created, the subdomain `*mycompany*.odoo.com` is used to send and receive emails.
+The deliverability is optimized for this subdomain as it uses Odoo’s domain DNS configurations.

 .. example::
    If the database subdomain’s is *mycompany*.odoo.com and all mailing configurations are the default’s one, all emails will be sent from `notification\@*mycompany*.odoo.com`.